DespoinaTikt/Clothing_Recommendations/README.md

 Infuenced by the python script I wrote, with clothing recommendations based on weather specification input by the user, I decided it to host it on an S3 bucket as a static website.

-## Prepare the files

-First I asked ChatGpt to help me transform the code into Javascript in order to run properly and help me create the html file.

 ## Create and configure bucket

 Then I create my bucket, enable public access, static website hosting and upload an appropriate policy.